fernnbr/fernnbr/README.md

 ### --- 💼 ---
 ### I'm the `founder & CEO @ Stardust Zone` and co-founder at `Zenith Space Center`
-_Leading a Social Deeptech and a Think Tank while to help build a cosmos where neurodivergent talent powers humanity's future and no mind is left behind as we reach for the stars_
+_leading these Social Deeptech and Think Tank in order to help build a cosmos where neurodivergent talent powers humanity's future and no mind is left behind as we reach for the stars_

 ### --- 💻 ---
 ### Also I'm a alumni of `Software Engineering @ École 42`, and now studying Mechatronics Engineering & International Relations